Style

 Chilled bottle or over ice

-Serve as a ready-to-drink batch brew for consistent summer service.
+Serve as a ready-to-drink batch brew.
+Smooth and low-acid.

 Keep refrigerated and consume within 3–4 days for best flavor.